rotundasoftware/backbone.viewOptions/README.md

 #### `Backbone.ViewOptions.add( view, [ optionsDeclarationsProperty ] )`

 Initialize the view plugin on a view class or instance. `Backbone.ViewOptions.add( Backbone.View.prototype )` will make the plugin available on all backbone views. `optionsDeclarationsProperty` specifies which view property holds the options declarations array and defaults to `"options"`.
-(If using Backbone < 1.1.0, specify another value to as older version of Backbone overwrite `view.options`.)
+(If using Backbone < 1.1.0, specify another value to as these older version of Backbone conflict with `view.options`.)

 #### view.options (or view[ optionsDeclarationsProperty ])